Galvanism: Galvani publishes his work

+Giovanni Aldini

 Giovanni Aldini, Galvani's nephew, continued his uncle's work after Luigi Galvani died in 1798.
 In 1803, Aldini performed a famous public demonstration of the electro-stimulation technique of deceased limbs on the corpse of an executed criminal George Foster at Newgate in London.
 The Newgate Calendar describes what happened when the galvanic process was used on the body: